Is It Worth Grading Sports Cards in 2026?

 - Autographs from certified sets on desirable players

-- Common base cards from modern sets — PSA 9s often sell for $15-25, below your fee threshold
+- Common base cards from modern sets — PSA 9s often sell for $15-25, well below your current fee threshold

 - Cards with visible corner wear — they’re telling you the grade before you submit